Our Rating: 4/5 (See: How Leaf Score is calculated)

 Burt’s Bees also carry Carbon Neutral certification from the Natural Capital Partners and have purchased Water Restoration Certificates from the Bonneville Environmental Foundation, returning millions of gallons of water to watersheds like the Colorado River and the Middle Deschutes Watershed region in Oregon.
 And, finally, the company established the Burt’s Bees Greater Good Foundation, a 501(c)(3) non-profit organization, in 2007, dedicated to sustaining charitable, grassroots initiatives that support human and honeybee health.

 Burt’s Bees Natural Shave Cream has little to differentiate it from Surya Brasil Sapien Men Shaving Cream or Lavera Men Sensitive Shaving Foam in terms of the product itself, with all three containing potentially problematic ingredients.
 Surya and Lavera are both cruelty-free and vegan, however, while Burt’s Bees makes no such claims.
 Surya also contains a number of organic ingredients and has EcoCert® status.
 Burt’s Bees are, arguably, the more eco-friendly company, with carbon neutral operations and a recycling program, as well as a waste reduction strategy and their own non-profit organization supporting human and bee health.

-If you’re looking for the most eco-friendly and healthy shaving creams, though, any one of the following are better options than Lavera: Soap for Goodness Sake, Be Green, Pacific Shaving Company, Kiss My Face, Nurture My Body, and Badger Shave Soap, or Dr. Bronner’s Shaving Gel.
+If you’re looking for the most eco-friendly and healthy shaving creams, though, any one of the following are better options than Burt’s Bees: Soap for Goodness Sake, Be Green, Pacific Shaving Company, Kiss My Face, Nurture My Body, Badger Shave Soap, and Dr. Bronner’s Shaving Soap.
 These all carry a 5 Leaf Rating from us for their eco-friendly ingredients, many of which are organic and nourishing to the skin.